lief-project/LIEF/doc/sphinx/tutorials/03_elf_change_symbols.rst

 -----

-When a binary in linked against a library, the library needed is stored in a ``DT_NEEDED`` entry from the dynamic table and the needed functions needed are registered in the dynamic symbols table with the following attributes:
+When a binary is linked against a library, the library needed is stored in a ``DT_NEEDED`` entry from the dynamic table and the needed functions needed are registered in the dynamic symbols table with the following attributes:

 * :attr:`~lief.ELF.Symbol.value` set to ``0``